coloteong/centerpoint_google_startup/README.md

 http://192.168.1.2:3000
 ```

-## Tools Used
+## Google Cloud Platform Tools Used
-APIs:
+APIs [Please enable these APIs during the Setup procedure]:
 - Google Places API - Mainly used to get location coordinates and attributes of user-chosen locations and generate final chosen location by our application
 - Google Directions API - Used to list directions to suggested locations from user-chosen starting locations
 - Google Maps JavaScript API - Used to embed the interactive map layout to the interface

-Compute Engine: Host all services from frontend and backend in an always-on Virtual Machine instance using Google Cloud Platform's Compute Engine
+Compute Engine: Host all services from frontend and backend in an always-on Virtual Machine instance [Not needed for localhost]

 ## Languages Used
 Python - Backend algorithm to obtain locations, calculate best meetup location.
 Communications between the backend and frontend